C-E-Campbell/Unit_3_Form_Validation/README.md

 https://c-e-campbell.github.io/Unit_3_Form_Validation/
 <hr>
 <br>
 <h4>This project is a basic form with different validation fields.
 All values are tested against reg expressions and all values must be valid before the form can be submitted.
-All Js is written with jQuery to show I know the library - Can be done in vanilla js just as easily!</h4><br>
+All Js is written with jQuery to show I know the library - Can be done in vanilla Js just as easily!</h4><br>
 <h3>Features</h3>
 <li>All fields update on keystroke so once you meet the field requirement the message will go away.</li>
 <li>The email field has 2 error messages.
 One before the @ symbol and the other before the '.'</li>